awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 ### Specifying Optional Parameters<a name="GetMidLevelDotNetOptions"></a>

 You can configure additional options for the `GetItem` operation by adding the `GetItemOperationConfig` parameter\.
 For a complete list of optional parameters, see [GetItem](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_GetItem.html)\.
-The following C\# code snippet retrieves an item from the ProductCatalog table\.
+The following C\# code example retrieves an item from the ProductCatalog table\.
 It specifies the `GetItemOperationConfig` to provide the following optional parameters:
 + The `AttributesToGet` parameter to retrieve only the specified attributes\.
 + The `ConsistentRead` parameter to request the latest values for all the specified attributes\.
 To learn more about data consistency, see [Read Consistency](HowItWorks.ReadConsistency.md)\.